 Did your wedding preparations include any DIY projects?

-Our wedding favours were little jam jars filled with exotic flavoured handcrafted jams.
-We had our stationer create lstickers for the jars with a special message from Xavier and I. Many nights leading up to the wedding, Xavier and I sat sticking these labels onto the many bottles for our guests.
+Our wedding favours were little jam jars filled with exotic-flavoured handcrafted jams.
+We had our stationer create stickers for the jars with a special message from Xavier and me.
+Many nights leading up to the wedding, Xavier and I sat sticking these labels onto the many bottles for our guests.